 Indurains of the world aside, a well-trained athlete’s resting heart rate can fall as low as below 40 beats per minute.
 If the athlete’s life span is the same as that of someone whose heart works 100 times a minute, the athlete’s heart would only need to take on around 40 % of the workload of the less trained heart.

 The most significant health benefit of a low RHR is a substantially decreased risk of heart disease and cardiac events, like heart attacks.
 The potential immediate downsides of a fast-beating heart are low energy levels, chest pain or discomfort, reduced blood circulation, and chest pain or discomfort.

 The good news is that there are some easy steps anyone can take to calm the heart down.
 One of the most effective ways is to practice relaxation, deep breathing techniques and meditation.
 Many find it helpful to go for a walk in the nature.
 A warm shower or bath can also provide prompt assistance.

 Coffee-lovers should take note that stimulants like caffeine can cause dehydration, which in turn makes the heart work harder to stabilize the blood flow.
-And sorry, wine-drinkers, but not only does alcohol have the same dehydrating effect on the body, it also delivers toxins into the body, making the heart work harder to process and remove them.
+Also alcohol delivers toxins into the body, making the heart work harder to process and remove them.

 If you’re looking for a way to lower your RHR in an effective and more permanent way, the experts’ advice is unanimous: do more cardio.